 Summary and Outcome

-The Federal Chamber of Mar del Plata revoked the charges against journalist Daniel Santoro for the alleged offences of attempted coercion and attempted extorsion in relation to his relationship with a source processed for the coercion and extorsion.
-The Chamber decided on an appeal filed by Santoro’s defense against an order from the Federal Judge of Dolores, who charged Santoro for allegedly participating in the crimes as a result of his relationship with Marcelo D’Alessio, the co-defendant.
-D’Alisseio was being charged for said crimes for impersonating a DEA agent and alleging to have strong connections with Santoro for the publication of damning news articles to coerce and extort two businesspersons involved in a corruption scandal.
-The Chamber considered that there was not enough evidence of Santoro’s participation in the criminal offences and concluded that different conversations between the defendants were related to their source-reporter relationship, regardless of the ill intended use of it by D’Alessio.
+The Federal Chamber of Mar del Plata revoked the charges against journalist Daniel Santoro for the alleged offences of attempted coercion and attempted extorsion in relation to his association with a source also processed for coercion and extorsion.
+The Chamber decided on an appeal filed by Santoro’s defense against an order from the Federal Judge of Dolores, which had charged Santoro for participating in the crimes as a result of his relationship with Marcelo D’Alessio, the co-defendant.
+D’Alisseio, on the other hand, was being charged for impersonating a DEA agent and for purportedly having strong connections with Santoro for the publication of damning news articles to coerce and extort two businesspersons involved in a corruption scandal.
+The Chamber considered that there was not enough evidence of Santoro’s participation in the criminal offences and concluded that different conversations between the defendants were related to their source-reporter relationship and enjoyed protection, regardless of their ill-intended use by D’Alessio.

 Facts